 Provident Fund is an investment fund, wherein specified individuals can make the contribution, and a lump sum amount which includes the principal and interest thereon is paid to the holder, either on maturity or on retirement.
-It is of two types Employees Provident Fund (EPF) and Public Provident Fund (PPF).
-To further understand the two schemes along with their differences, take a read of the article presented to you.
+EPF or Employees Provident Fund refers to an arrangement whereby a certain percentage of the salary of the employees is deducted every month to contribute it towards the EPF account.

 Contents: EPF Vs PPF

 |Basis for Comparison||EPF||PPF|

 |Meaning||EPF scheme is offered by Employee Provident Fund Organization (EPFO) in which all the employees drawing salary less than 15,000 has to mandatorily contribute a part of their income into the fund as savings.||PPF is an investment scheme whereby any citizen of the country can invest their money towards the fund in specific bank branches or post office.|